aewshopping/ssg-deploy-test/src/posts/reviews/2022-06-24-review-making_history.md

 Instead of hubris, von Ranke was advocating humility.

 Cohen then goes on to tell us in more detail the outline of von Ranke’s career, and his belief that the hand of God was behind everything.
-The historian’s role was to try to understand God’s intentions: the “overruling compulsion of the innate life-germ” (_Einfuhlungsvermogen_).
+The historian’s role was to try to understand God’s intentions: the “overruling compulsion of the innate life-germ” (_Einfühlungsvermögen_).
 There was much more to von Ranke than simply telling it how it was.

 Meanwhile holding a chair in history went from being seen as a sinecure (”_Unsuccessful in my profession, infirm and lame, I am impelled to solicit for some addition to my present income_” went one rather unimpressive application to the post of Chair of History in Cambridge University in 1762) to a serious and increasingly widespread academic position in the later 19th Century.
 Von Ranke we are told, did as much as anyone else to professionalise the methods and outlook of these new historians.